kyletaylored/WindowsProxyServices/README.md

 ### Compile and apply rules.toml

-Edit `rules.toml` in the repo root to define which processes to instrument, then compile it:
+Edit `rules.toml` in the repo root, then compile it:

 ```powershell
 C:\tools\dd-rules-converter.exe -rules rules.toml -output "C:\ProgramData\Datadog\managed\rc-orgwide-wls-policy.bin"
 ```

 The tracer loads the compiled policy automatically the next time a .NET process starts — no agent restart needed.
-Restart the proxy services to pick up the new rules:
+Restart the proxy services to pick up new rules:

 ```powershell
 Get-Service WindowsProxyService.* | Restart-Service